 The concept of “innocent until proven guilty” is often misunderstood.
 It only applies to criminal proceedings.
 Fundamental to our jurisprudence is that we want to make sure innocent people aren’t sent to jail.
 The restriction does not apply to the general public.
 No responsible parent would allow their child to play at the home of a neighbor charged with child sexual abuse.
 Innocent until proven guilty does not apply to a dangerous situation like that.

 Judge Kavanaugh is entitled to a fair hearing, but so is Professor Ford.
 The United States Senate disgraced itself when they mistreated Anita Hill and succumbed to partisan pressure to place a disgraced Clarence Thomas on the Supreme Court.
 He has been allowed to do enormous harm since then while maintaining a stain on the court’s reputation.

-Unfortunately there is nothing unusual about the assault Kavanaugh committed.
-It is not unusual that he went on to enjoy a successful career while Christine suffered a lifetime of harmful consequences.
+Unfortunately, there is nothing unusual about the assault Kavanaugh committed.
+It is not unusual that he enjoyed a successful career while Christine suffered a lifetime of harmful consequences.
 There is nothing unusual that she was afraid to reveal his bad behavior.
 The only thing that I hope is somewhat unusual is that he is being considered for a seat on the Supreme Court after committing his horrific crime.

 Did I mention that Christine was only 15?

 Barry Goldstein is one of the leading domestic violence authors, speakers, advocates, and a frequent expert witness.